djalbat/reaction-with-style/README.md

       `;
 ```

-Now you are free to use the `Link` component as JSX is the usual way.
+Now you are free to use the `Link` component in the usual way.

 Note that expression interpolation is supported.
 Here variables for colours and a breakpoint have been substituted into the template literal, for example.
 Functions are also supported.
 If a function is encountered, it is executed and its return valued is utilised.

-To learn more about template literals in general and expression interpolation in particular, see the MDN page on [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+To learn more about template literals in general and expression interpolation in particular, see the relevant [MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-### Creating functional components with styles
+### Creating functional components with style

 This can be done easily with the `withStyle()` function, which effectively acts as a higher order component: